-Wherever you go, go with the Flo!
+Wherever you go, take your Flo!

 For a healthier nose, try a protective carrageenan saline nasal spray called Flo Travel.
 It’s a gentle, moisturising nasal spray containing red seaweed extract with many benefits.